donatik27/tachyon/tachyon/base/numerics/README.md

 ### Enforcing arithmetic type conversions at compile-time

 The `strict_cast` emits code that is identical to `static_cast`.
-However, provides static checks that will cause a compilation failure if the destination type cannot represent the full range of the source type:
+However, provides a static checks that will cause a compilation failure if the destination type cannot represent the full range of the source type:

 ```cpp